alinz/react-native-webview-bridge/README.md

 In order to use this extension, you have to do the following steps:

-in your react-native project, run `npm install react-native-webview-bridge`
+in your react-native project, run `npm install react-native-webview-bridge --save`

 ### iOS